 Penneo caters to the needs of customers who are subject to the strictest regulatory compliance requirements.
-On the one hand, Penneo's third-party audits demonstrate how we meet performance obligations to our customers, relevant to a given regulation.
-On the other hand, Penneo's digital services are highly flexible and customizable for the specific regulations and standards of your industry.
-Our solutions can thus be personalized to meet specialized requirements in areas such as auditing and accounting, finance, property management, legal services, human resources, general administration and more.
+Penneo's third-party audits demonstrate how we meet performance obligations to our customers, relevant to a given regulation.
+Furthermore, Penneo's digital services are highly flexible and customizable for the specific regulations and standards of your industry.
+Our solutions can thus be personalized to meet specialized requirements in areas such as auditing and accounting, finance, real estate, legal services, human resources, general administration and more.

 Our compliance is your compliance

 By relying on Penneo for processing your documents and online transactions, your firm will comply with AML, GDPR, eIDAS, and other relevant regulations.
 Besides, you will equip your business with an effective tool to strengthen your entire security system, improve corporate culture, and social responsibility.
 Penneo can help you make the entire compliance process much more effective and efficient for your company.
 We can assist you in combining security needs and business goals to create a healthy and safe atmosphere for your organization and produce successful results.